 Azelis utilized OroCommerce, a B2B eCommerce platform with implementation partner Smile, to develop and implement a robust customer portal.
 Azelis, Oro, and Smile worked together to craft the ideal sales experience and then turn it into reality.

 Today, the customer portal is the central depository where customers can find high-quality technical information, products, formulation, and samples.
-With the help of the customer portal, Azelis improves time to market by offering customers the most up-to-date information for their projects.
+The customer portal benefits allow Azelis to improve time to market by offering customers the most up-to-date information for their projects.

 According to Kilpala, customers “understand the wider product catalog and services Azelis offers” and familiarize themselves with product technical data, requests samples, and quotes from a single platform.